 Emotional support for postpartum parents

-The postpartum recovery period is a time of both hormonal and logistical upheaval.
+Bringing a new baby home knocks everyone a bit off course.
+It’s normal to feel very tired, weepy, and out of sorts in the beginning!
 Both parents can be profoundly affected by these changes.
 Some “baby blues” are to be expected, but it’s important to equip yourself and your loved ones with the tools to recognize the signs of postpartum depression and anxiety.
-Emotional support is available for parents online and in person.
+If your symptoms aren’t going away, or are getting worse, it’s a good idea to check in with your healthcare provider.

 If you feel like you might hurt yourself or your baby, or for any other